The Doctorate in Psychotherapy (DPsych) is a level 10 NFQ (240 credit) programme, delivered as a four-year part-time programme.

 Stage 1: Paper Application

-Applicants for the programme, firstly apply on the Postgraduate Application System (PAC Code -DCD13 www.pac.ie) providing evidence of prior academic achievements and clinical /practical experience.
+Applicants must provide evidence of prior academic achievements and clinical /practical experience.
 In addition applicants provide a personal statement outlining their interest in undertaking doctorate level study.
 Applications are reviewed by the Programme Admissions Panel and those meeting the criteria are invited for interview.
 At this initial stage the following is considered:

 - academic award level and relevance